menus12/DAwR-2024-covid/README.md

 ## Preface
 <!-- Optional, the preface is not about the subject -->

+An analysis of Covid-19 Netherlands National SARS-CoV-2 Wastewater Surveillance data

+By Itzel Ruiz

+A Research Paper
+Submitted to the lecturer of the subject ‘Programming with R’ The Hague University of Applied Sciences PRO
+Master of Business Administration
+MBA Big Data Analytics
+January 2024

 ## Abstract
 <!-- Contains the purpose of the research carried out, the research questions that are dealt with, the research method and the most important findings -->